lucky-media/guidelines/pages/team.md

 some everyday activities such as using the kitchen for drinks 🍹, answering a phone call 📞, responding to messages 💬, telling/hearing a joke 😆, etc.

-> A good rule of thumb is that 5 minutes/activity is totally fine 👍
+> A good rule of thumb is that about 5 minutes/activity is totally fine 👍

 ### Time Tracking
 Wait a sec, time tracking?
 Really?
 No, this is not standard managerial control.
 It's a wonderful